jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 const constantFunc = () => 42;
 ```

-If the body of the arrow function is a single `return` statement but the expression to be return is an object literal, then you have to put the object literal inside parentheses to avoid syntactic ambiguity.
+If the body of the arrow function is a single `return` statement but the expression to be returned is an object literal, then you have to put the object literal inside parentheses to avoid syntactic ambiguity.

 Remember not to put a new line between the parameters and the `=>` to avoid ambiguity.

-The arrow function syntax makes them ideal when you need to pass one function to antoher function, which is a common thing to do with array methods like `map()`, `filter()`, and `reduce()`, for example:
+The arrow function syntax makes them ideal when you need to pass one function to anoher function, which is a common thing to do with array methods like `map()`, `filter()`, and `reduce()`, for example:

 ```js
 // Make a copy of the array with null elements removed: